The Game Developers Conference (GDC) Summits and Game Career Seminar (GCS) Call for Submissions closed October 7, 2022 at 11:59pm PT.

 - Depth: Is the basic idea well considered and thought out?
 To what extent will the audience gain insight?
 The more in-depth, the better.

 - Organization: Are your ideas conducive to present in front of an audience?
-Will the Summit Advisors understand what you are trying to say?
+Will the Advisors understand what you are trying to say?
 Organization helps.

 - Credentials: How do your credentials qualify you to speak on the topic you have proposed?

 - Takeaway: Is the attendee going to leave this session knowing something they didn't know when they walked in?
 Are they learning or being inspired?
-This is the most important aspect of every Summit session.
+This is the most important aspect of every GDC session.
 The submissions will be rated on a one to five scale by each of the reviewers and the resulting scores are averaged.
 Submissions in each category with the highest scores are considered first.
 If there is too much topic overlap, a lesser scoring submission may be selected to keep variety in the program.

 GDC attendees are very intelligent.
 They are looking for material that is not obvious and expect excellence from GDC speakers.
 After your presentation, they will evaluate it based on delivery, knowledge of the topic and the visuals presented.